rlabduke/Protocol-Captures/README.md

 ### MolProbity_users_analysis

-* how Steven performed analysis for the 2015 Feb grant renewal
+* How Steven performed analysis for the 2015 Feb grant renewal